sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 #### Digital output pins via BNC (8 pins)

-We want 8 digital outputs; they don't need to be clock-input-capable.
+The 8 digital outputs don't need to be clock-input-capable.

-We select these from bank 34.
+We select them from bank 34.

 Consecutive odd/even numbered digital outputs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.